mozilla-spidermonkey/jsparagus/js-quirks.md

     .........^
     ```

+*   `arguments` and `eval` can't be binding names, and can't be assigned
+    to, in strict mode code.

 All keywords are consistently allowed as names of class methods and fields, and
 object literal properties and methods, even in strict mode.